All our offices are open!

 I made an appointment – why would I still need to wait?

 We hope that any waiting time will be kept to a minimum but, unfortunately, meetings may overrun, and a short wait may be unavoidable.
-If you do need to wait in a queue outside, then please make sure that you stand 2 metres away from the person in front of you.
+Our receptions will direct you to designated waiting areas.

 What safety measures are in place in your offices and meeting rooms?

 Meeting rooms: We have Perspex screens, sanitiser and cleaner in all our meeting rooms.
 Meeting rooms are cleaned before every meeting.